SGerk5015/SGerk5015.github.io/README.md

 [Dataset used can be found here](Cleaned_DS_Jobs)

  Using R I analyzed a dataset of glassdoor.com data science job postings to see the most common skills, the correlations between these skills, most common industries, and most common states from these job postings.
-I was able to do this with the tidyverse library.
+I was able to do this by using the tidyverse library.

 **Soccer Team Price Prediction**